gapmiss/livecodes-playground-docs/content/guide/plugin-settings.md

 ### Editor theme

 Set the editor theme for each editor and on light/dark modes.
+Default: `enabled`

 ### Playground height